Lower Kuskokwim School District

 District-Level NCES Analysis

 Lower Kuskokwim School District operates 29 public schools serving 3,970 students, placing it in the mid-size range in Alaska.
-The school portfolio breaks down into 27 other, 1 elementary, 1 high schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 3,872 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Bethel Census Area County.
+The school portfolio breaks down into 27 combined, 1 elementary, 1 high schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Bethel Census Area.

 Lower Kuskokwim School District school enrollment varies 68× across entities

 Lower Kuskokwim School District school enrollment ranges from 6 students (lowest) to 410 students (highest), a spread of 404 students.
-That ratio is among the widest observed and reflects extreme enrollment heterogeneity — the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
+That ratio is an extreme outlier spread — among the widest gaps observed anywhere in this dataset.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data